pipewriter/react-native-supabase/README.md

 # Performance notes or enhancements if implemented

-Adding notes by Calender day does not workd
+Adding notes by Calender day does not work

 On the admin page it should be the user's name and email not their UUID

+Checkbox Tree does not yet perfectly align with requirements, it needs to support a Tree Node with no checkbox

+The Admin has checkboxes that they cannot set

+The admin cannot see the users' notes

+(May 13th: )

+Notes is in place

+Next step of assignment underway: Booking